States split by party on accepting Purdue Pharma settlement

 The proposed settlement with the Stamford, Connecticut-based drugmaker could ultimately be worth up to $12 billion, though critics doubt it will be close to that much.

-Nearly half the states and lawyers for some 2,000 local governments have tentatively accepted the settlement, according to people familiar with the talks.
+Nearly half the states and lawyers representing some 2,000 local governments have tentatively accepted the settlement deal, according to people familiar with the talks.
 Under the deal, the company would declare bankruptcy and remake itself as "public benefit trust," with its profits going toward the settlement.
+An Associated Press survey of attorney general offices shows 25 states and the District of Columbia have rejected the current offer.

 Purdue is perhaps the highest-profile opioid maker, but governments are also suing other drugmakers, distributors and pharmacies to try to hold them accountable for a crisis that has claimed more than 400,000 lives in the U.S. since 2000, including deaths linked to illicit drugs such as heroin and fentanyl.